 Here are some ways in which workplaces are diverse:

-- By race—but keep in mind that members of the same race can be very different from one another;
+- race—but keep in mind that members of the same race can be very different from one another;

-- By gender—gender differences are particularly noticeable in jobs that traditionally have been all male or all female, but now increasingly include both males and females;
+- gender—gender differences are particularly noticeable in jobs that traditionally have been all male or all female, but now increasingly include both males and females;

-- By age—age and generational differences are likely to be more noticeable as the number of older Americans in the workforce increases;
+- age—age and generational differences are likely to be more noticeable as the number of older Americans in the workforce increases;

-- By cultural background—this may reflect race or country of origin, but it may also reflect how we celebrate different holidays or the primary language at home
+- cultural background—this may reflect race or country of origin, but it may also reflect how we celebrate different holidays or the primary language at home

 Think about how your workplace is diverse.